oniongithub/onions-gs-lua/README.md

 * **Blockbot Priority** - Prioritizes a player for the blockbot if they're close enough.
 * **Killsay Target** - Will post killsay messages for a player if the killsay mode is set to targetted.
 * **Repeat Target** - Will repeat player messages for players if the mode is set to targetted.
+* **Ragebot Target** - When the ragebot is set to playerlist targetting it will only shoot people with this option on.
 * **Steal Username** - Steals a player's username.
 * **Steal Clantag** - Steals a player's clantag.
 * **Dump Wins** - Dumps a player's competitive wins.